romen-h/kanim-explorer/README.md

 ### Wizards
 Generate all sorts of useful files from a couple easy prompts:
 - Placeholder graphics for buildings
 - Packing a folder of sprites into a kanim build.bytes & texture atlas
+  *Just need to get a basic sprite into the game with 1-frame animations?
+This is very useful for Asteroids & Entities!
 - Custom tile textures

 ### Kanimal-SE Integration